Affine homogeneous varieties and suspensions: Introduction

 Clearly, any homogeneous space is a homogeneous variety.
 In general case $\Aut(X)$ is not an algebraic group.
 Moreover, there exist homogeneous varieties that are not homogeneous spaces.
 Any smooth quasi-affine toric variety is homogeneous, see~\cite[Theorem~0.2(2)]{AKZ2012} and~\cite[Theorem~4.3(a)]{ArShZa2022}.
 In~\cite[Example~2.2]{AKZ2012}, an example of a quasi-affine toric variety that is a homogeneous variety but not a homogeneous space is given, and in~\cite{ArShZa2022} the question is raised whether there exists an example in the class of affine varieties.
 There is no such affine toric variety since any homogeneous variety is smooth, and any smooth affine toric variety is isomorphic to the direct product $(\KK)^s \times (\KK^\times)^r$, $s, r \in \Zgezero$, which is a homogeneous space.
 In this paper we give series of affine surfaces and higher-dimensional varieties that are homogeneous varieties but not homogeneous spaces.
 For this purpose we use the construction of suspension.

 In Section~\ref{susp_sec} we notice that any smooth suspension over a flexible affine variety is a homogeneous variety and study when a suspension is smooth.
 Namely, the suspension $\Susp(Y, f) = \{uv = f(y)\} \subseteq \AA^2 \times Y$ over an affine variety $Y$ with $f \in \KK[Y]\setminus\KK$ is proved to be smooth if and only if the variety $Y$ and the scheme $\Spec \KK[Y]/(f)$ are smooth.
 This gives a criterion of smoothness of iterated suspensions and a construction of a class of homogeneous varieties.

 In Section~\ref{dim2_sec} we prove that the Danielewski surface $xz^n = f(y)$ is a homogeneous variety but not a homogeneous space if and only if $n=1$, the polynomial~$f$ has no multiple roots and $\deg f \ge 3$.
 The condition $n=1$ means that the Danielewski surface is a suspension over the affine line.

+We conclude Section~\ref{dim2_sec} with a discussion of Gizatullin and Danilov-Gizatullin surfaces.
+This leads to one more infinite series of affine homogeneous surfaces that are not homogeneous spaces.

 In Section~\ref{dimn_sec} we obtain an upper bound on the rank of the Picard group of an affine homogeneous space and calculate the Picard group of some smooth affine suspensions.
 This allows to provide a family of affine varieties of arbitrary dimension that are homogeneous varieties but not homogeneous spaces.

 The work was carried out within the contest of mathematical projects of the Euler International Mathematical Institute.